Purpose Discovery

 The journey reveals you

-By the time you see your results, you should already feel like you know yourself better.
-The act of sitting with each question honestly is part of the discovery.
+By the time you see your results, you should already know yourself better.
+Sitting with each question honestly is part of the discovery.

 04